 Health Risks of Taking HGH as an Adult

-Common HGH side effects include:
+Common HGH side effects reported in adults include:

-- Edema (fluid retention)
+- Edema (fluid buildup and bloating)

 - Joint pain